Consonance/consonance/pancancer-arch-3/README.md

     boconnor@odm-boconnor ~$ psql -h 127.0.0.1 -U queue_user -W queue_status

+Delete the contents if you want to reset:

+    > delete from job; delete from provision;

 Drop the DB if you need to clear it out:

     boconnor@odm-boconnor pancancer-arch-3$ dropdb queue_status